alecks/pureblog/README.md

 # pureblog
 The most simple markdown blog you could possibly get.
-Written in Go using gin-gonicand golang-commonmark.
+Written in Go using gin-gonic and golang-commonmark.